 You may use any lesson plan format (e.g., the format used by your teacher preparation program or by the school or district where you are student teaching/teaching) or use the Part B: Sample Lesson Plan Template provided, which is grounded in a UDL approach.
-If you are using a lesson plan format developed by your program, school, or district, be sure that it aligns with all the required information in the Instructional Cycle 1 Guide, including content standards and learning goals, as well as ELD standards and learning goals.
+If you are using a lesson plan format developed by your program, school, or district, be sure that it aligns with all the required information in the Instructional Cycle 1 Guide, including content standards and learning goals.
 The lesson plan should address the following components: